Visininjr/cs131_notes_dev/_chapters/videos/tracking.md

 y'=a_{3} x+a_{4} y+b_{2}
 \end{array}
 $$

-Then, the affine transformation matrix W and parameters p are
+The affine transformation matrix W and parameters p are described as follows:

 $$
 \begin{aligned}
 &W=\left(\begin{array}{lll}